MarZIC: A Marginal mediation model for Zero-Inflated Compositional mediators with applications to microbiome data: Introduction

 Mediation analysis is an important tool to investigate the role of intermediate variables (i.e., mediators) in a causal pathway where the causal effect partially or completely relies on the mediators.
 For example, people with higher socioeconomic status tend to have longer life expectancy, but this causal pathway may be explained by many possible mediators including access to better health care, fewer stressors, better living environment and so forth.
 In a mediation analysis, the indirect effect (i.e., mediation effect) through one or more mediators can be estimated and tested along with the direct effect.
 This technique was first popularized in psychology and social sciences and it has become a common analysis tool in many research areas such as epidemiology, environmental health sciences, medicine, randomized trials and psychiatry.
-Mediation analysis is a powerful approach to study causal mechanisms because it can estimate and test mediation effects.
 There are two general types of mediation analysis approaches: potential-outcomes (PO) or counterfactual-outcomes methods \citep{Vander09,Imai,Vander15} and traditional linear mediation analysis methods \citep{BaronKenny,MacKin08}.
 The former approach stems from a counterfactual nonparametric function of a causal relationship without relying on linear assumptions and the latter is based on linear regression models.
 These approaches coincide with each other under linearity assumptions.
-PO approaches are more flexible because they can allow interaction effects of the exposure/treatment variable (referred to as exposure variable hereafter) with mediators as well as nonlinear effects.
+PO approaches are more flexible because they can allow interaction effects of the independent variable with mediators as well as nonlinear effects.
 Reviews of mediation analysis approaches and their assumptions can be found in the literature \citep{MacKinnon2007,Vander16,Lange2017}.